JuliaPy/PyPlot.jl/README.md

 see the [matplotlib.pyplot documentation for more information](http://matplotlib.org/api/pyplot_api.html)

+Only the currently documented matplotlib.pyplot API is exported.
+To use other functions in the module, you can also call `matplotlib.pyplot.foo(...)` as `plt.foo(...)`.
+For example, `plt.plot(x, y)` also works.
+(And the raw `PyObject`s for the matplotlib and pyplot modules are accessible as `PyPlot.matplotlib` and `PyPlot.pltm`, respectively.)

 ## Changing the graphics backend

 PyPlot can use any Julia graphics backend capable of displaying PNG,